Kroger-Technology/Snow-Globe/README.md

 #### Verifying the response headers

 When Nginx routes a call using the `proxy_pass` directive, this test can verify that the response contains specific headers.
-One interesting thing to note is that you can configure your fake upstream servers to respond with specific headers.
+One interesting thing to note is that you can configure your upstream bounce servers to respond with specific headers.
 Another test is that you might want Nginx to remove a response header.

 **Simple Example**